-Templates for performance reviews for every stage of your performance management cycle.
+Make your next performance review stress-free!
+We've got 5 templates for performance reviews at every stage of your performance cycle.

 When done correctly the performance appraisal is an amazing tool for employees and managers to reflect on goal outcomes, track professional development, measure job performance and get down to planning for the next performance cycle.
 Reviews have come a long way over the years, and you can learn more about their history and how today's leading companies approach the appraisal in our Essential Guide to Performance Reviews.
 There are many types of reviews to suit every stage of your performance management process, but every review needs to have one thing in common: an open and honest discussion between an employee and their reviewer.
 Here are five templates for performance reviews covering different areas of assessment.

 This performance review form includes an employee self-assessment and a reviewer's assessment side by side.
 The annual review template focuses on the achievement of goals and objectives over the last year, as well as an employee's demonstration of your company values.
 While most of the questions need a written response, an overall performance rating gives an indication of the employee's performance as a whole.

 Looking for inspiration on what goals will be important in the next year?
 Check out our research on the top 10 employee goal examples for 2020.

 This one-way employee evaluation form assesses employees on their demonstration of core competencies according to their seniority in the organization.
 This is a great annual performance review template for hierarchical organizations (like consulting firms) where the job roles and criteria for advancement are very clearly defined.
 You can customize the weightings per competency to adjust for what really matters in each area, for every job role.